Part 3 of our Cooling Plan Series is all about

 Am I putting unnecessary stress on my heart?

 As we have learned there is no one-size-fits-all rule for the heat.
-It is upon each of us to be aware of our bodies and how they feel in relation to our age, gender, fitness level, medications, and possible diseases in relation to the heat and heat index.
+It is upon each of us to be aware of how heat affects our bodies depending on our age, gender, fitness level, medications, and possible diseases.
 Heat is a multi-layered problem that must be dealt with seriously.
-Heat can literally kill you.
+Heat can kill you.
 But with knowledge and assessment, we reduce risk and even fight fatigue while being healthy and safe.

 Stay Cool,